MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetServiceProperties.md

 ## Description

-This function returns properties of the Host Compute System
+This function returns properties of the Host Compute System, see [sample code](./ServiceSample.md#GetServiceProperties)

 ## Syntax